 • Advising on an appeal in respect of a claim for removal of a personal representative who was obstructing estate administration.

 • A construction and rectification claim on the basis of clerical error concerning Section 33(2) of the Wills Act 1837.
-The law firm which had drafted the will was added for cost purposes and instructed a silk.
+The law firm which had drafted the will was added for cost purposes and was represented by a silk.
 Also involved allegations regarding sham trusts.

 • A will validity challenge in relation to an estate initially considered to be worth c. £4.5m but which was discovered to be a potentially insolvent estate.
 Allegations concerned lack of capacity, want of knowledge and approval, undue influence and lack of due execution.
 Natasha secured orders for indemnity costs from discontinuing claimant in respect of the claim and recovered 100% of the costs in respect of an application for security for costs.